 This is my standard dough I use as a starting point for lots of cookies.
 I knew it would be good but I wasn’t prepared for how delicious those last two ingredients would make these treats.

-STEP 1.
-Melt the butter.
+Mix Wet Ingredients, Melt the butter.
 Then beat the melted butter with sugars until creamy.
 Beat in eggs, one at a time.
 Add in vanilla.

-STEP 2.
+Add dry ingredients.
 Slowly beat in flour, baking soda and salt.
 Use a large wooden spoon or spatula to fold in white chocolate and dried cranberries, distributing them evenly throughout the dough.

-STEP 3.
+Scoop and Bake.
 Drop by large teaspoons onto a parchment lined cookie sheet.
 Bake in a 375 degree oven for 10-12 minutes.
 Remove, cool and enjoy!